benjishults/extensible-examples/FactoryMethodAndTemplatePatternsInPractice.md

 The code is all in this repo but this walk-through will skip details about, e.g., the web-framework and DI implementation.

-Also, we will just use a `JsonObject` class to deserialize the input rather than bringing in more dependencies.

 On my machine, the web service starts up in less than half a second.

 ## Validators and Processors